osamuaoki/inputmethod-shortcuts/README.md

 ### Ways to reorder input methods

-If you have multiple xkb methods, you need to reorder input methods so the first xkb method is the preferred one for ibus input methods.
+If you have multiple xkb methods, you may need to reorder input methods so the first xkb method may be set as the preferred one for ibus input methods.

 ```sh
 $ gsettings get org.gnome.desktop.input-sources sources